Bizagi provides an API featuring OData services, as described in Bizagi API.

 •Name: provide a unique and representative name.

-•Grant type: Possible values are: Authorization Code, Client credentials, or all.
+•Grant type: Possible values are: Authorization Code, Client credentials, All, or Bearer token.

 More information about these values and when to use each best is at Bizagi API OAuth concepts.